mtiller/ModelicaBook/text/source/behavior/arrays/oned.rst

    :lines: 29-30

-where the ``linspace`` operator is used to create an array of ``n`` values that varying linearly between ``200`` and ``300``.
-Recall from our :ref:`state-space` examples that we can include equations where the left hand side and right hand side expressions are vector.
+where the ``linspace`` operator is used to create an array of ``n`` values that vary linearly between ``200`` and ``300``.
+Recall from our :ref:`state-space` examples that we can include equations where the left hand side and right hand side expressions are vectors.
 This is another example of such an equation.

 Finally, we come to the equations that describe how the temperature in